Yt-trium/OpenTES4Oblivion_01/doc/bsa.md

 #### compressed file block
 * data[size] (8bit)

-uesp.net wiki information : if bit 9 of archiveFlags is set, the file data blocks begin with a bstring containing the full path of the file (not tested yet, more information soon).
+uesp.net wiki information : if bit 9 of archiveFlags is set, the file data blocks begin with a bstring containing the full path of the file.
+After some tests, this information doesn't seem right.
+If you have more information, help will be appreciated.

-## Information about types
+## Informations about types

 * bstring : string prefixed with length (byte) and not terminated with a zero.
 * bzstring : string prefixed with length (byte) and terminated with a zero.